-Day 77 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 77 of a Year Long Road Trip Along America’s Scenic Byways

 Marshes of Glynn Overlook

-I thought it might be the afternoon before the dogs got a good, long walk, so we made a short stop at a roadside park called the Marshes of Glynn Overlook Park where the dogs got to stretch their legs and I got to enjoy the view of expansive salt marshes.
+I thought it might be the afternoon before the dogs got a good, long walk, so we made a short stop at a roadside park called the Marshes of Glynn Overlook Park where where we stretched our legs as we took in the view of expansive salt marshes.
 Salt marshes surround the area, and we passed over several as we crossed the bridge to St. Simons Island, part of the Golden Isles.

 St. Simons Island and Fort Frederica

-On St. Simons Island we visited the remains for Fort Frederica and its surrounding town.
+On St. Simons Island on Georgia’s Colonial Coast, we visited the remains for Fort Frederica and its surrounding town.
 Englishman James Edward Oglethorpe helped establish Georgia, the last colony of the original 13.
-Georgia served a buffer between Spanish occupied Florida and the English land to the north.
+Georgia served as a buffer between Spanish occupied Florida and the English land to the north.
 Approximately 114 English immigrants settled Fort Frederica under Oglethorpe’s guidance.

-The town thrived as long as there was a Spanish threat as English soldiers were stationed at the fort and helped support the economy.
+The town thrived as long as there was a Spanish threat because English soldiers were stationed at the fort and helped support the economy.
 Oglethorpe, his troops, and his Indian allies successfully defended the fort and Georgia from Spain for the last time in the 1740s.
-Thereafter, the troops disbanded and the town slowly faded into demise.
-Only foundations of a variety of buildings remain of this abandoned town.
+Thereafter, the troops disbanded, and the town slowly faded into demise.
+Only foundations of a variety of buildings remain.

 St. Simons Lighthouse

-After visiting the fort, we stopped at a nearby St. Simons Lighthouse.
+After visiting the fort, we visited the nearby St. Simons Lighthouse.
 The original lighthouse, built between 1804 and 1810, stood 75 feet high.
 During the Civil War, when Georgia was invaded by Federal troops, the Confederates destroyed the lighthouse before evacuating so that the Federal forces could not use the lighthouse as a navigational aid.
 Ten years later, in 1872, a second lighthouse was constructed just to the west.
 This lighthouse was designed by Charles Cluskey, one of Georgia’s most noted architects.
-Additional renovations were made over the next 75 years.
-In 1950, the lighthouse became fully automated.
+Additional renovations were made over the next 75 years and in 1950, the lighthouse became fully automated.

 Sea Island, Georgia

 The only transportation on Cumberland Island is via visitors’ own two feet except for hotel guests who may use bicycles.
-I wasn’t certain if the ferry would allow dogs, but thought I would give it a shot as I was interested in seeing the Dungeness Ruins of the 1880 Carnegie mansion and in enjoying countless trails around the island.
-I never got the chance to see if the ferry allowed dogs as it doesn’t run on Tuesdays or Wednesdays during the winter season.
+I wasn’t certain if the ferry allowed dogs, but gave it a shot as I wanted to see the Dungeness Ruins of the 1880 Carnegie mansion.
+Additionally I hoped to hike one of countless trails around the island.
+Unfortunately, I never got the chance to see if dogs were allowed as the ferry doesn’t run on Tuesdays or Wednesdays during the winter season.

-The dogs had been patiently waiting for a long walk, so I headed a few miles south into Fernandina Beach and took them for a walk along the beach.
-I saw a lady looking rather intently in the sand as waves ebbed and flowed on the sandy shore.
+The dogs had been patiently waiting for a long walk, so I headed a few miles south into Fernandina Beach in Florida where we strolled along the beach.
+I noticed a lady studying the sand rather intently as waves ebbed and flowed on the sandy shore.
 I found out Connie was looking for sharks’ teeth.
 She had found two black ones which she told me were over 10,000 years old.
 She said the white ones found in gift shops come from deserts.

 All I found were jellyfish!
 Before we parted ways, she gave me the teeth and suggested I go to St. Augustine, Florida.
 After some “Krabby Bites” from a beachside restaurant, the dogs and I traveled south to the St. Augustine Walmart for the night.
 ETB